 The NVH Service will read this value periodically.

-The status of this value will be available via Diagnostics DID.
+The status of this value will be available via Diagnostics.

 Diagnostics – ANC EOL Routine Control

 The control of the library to support ANC EOL testing is detailed in the ASD Developers Guide.
 This will involve the NVH Service writing and reading the corresponding parameters directly to the library via CAPI V2 interface.